PLAY THE GAME

 Cutoff Mechanism

 To strongly disincentivise Benchmarkers from focusing only on a single challenge (e.g. benchmarking their own algorithm), TIG employs a cutoff mechanism.
-This mechanism limits the maximum qualifiers per challenge based on an average number of solutions multiplied by a multiplier (currently set to 1.5).
+This mechanism limits the maximum qualifiers per challenge based on the minimum number of solutions across challenges multiplied by a multiplier (currently set to 1.1).

 The multiplier is such that the cutoff mechanism will not affect normal benchmarking in 99.9% of cases.